JTH – music-specific bio

 Joel Thomas Hynes is a multidisciplinary artist from Calvert, Newfoundland.

-Hynes has also been working as an actor for almost twenty years and continues to perform lead and principles roles in both television and film, including shows such as Orphan Black, Frontier, Mary Kills People, Republic of Doyle, Book of Negroes, Hatching Matching and Dispatching and films such as Hunting Pignut, Cast No Shadow, Crackie, Down to the Dirt, and First Round Down.
+JTH has also written and directed a couple of award winning short films – Little Man and Clipper Gold and wrote and directed several shorts during a recent residency at the Canadian Film Centre in Toronto.
+Hynes has also been working as an actor for almost twenty years and continues to perform lead and principles roles in both television and film, including shows such as Orphan Black, Frontier, Mary Kills People, Republic of Doyle, Rookie Blue, Eyewitness, Book of Negroes, Hatching Matching and Dispatching and films such as Hunting Pignut, Cast No Shadow, A Christmas Fury, Crackie, Down to the Dirt, and First Round Down.

 Hynes is the creator, an executive producer and lead actor for the new CBC comedy series Little Dog, which began broadcasting March 1st, 2018.